larsruschak/Connect-Four/README.md

 I have programmed a GUI that looks like the original version of the Connect Four game.
 Also, I made a game menu to choose a game mode.
 The modes I implemented are the following:
 Player v Player, Player v Computer and Computer v Computer.
 Furthermore it is possible to chose a difficulty for the AI, from 1 up to 4.
-A difficulty of four represents a searchin depth of eight.
+A difficulty of four represents a searching depth of eight.

 I hope you enjoy playing against my AI!